 The resident also pointed out that he has seen tape glued into the asphalt in some areas of CSL, resulting in permanent crosswalks, “and they’re there all winter.
 Why can’t they do that?”

 The mayor said that is related to his reference to more permanent line markings.
 “We’re doing that as we repave new roads.
 It doesn’t adhere very well to older roads, in terms of oils and all other kind of debris that’s on the asphalt.
-Even if we put it down on older roads, it’ll get scraped up with the snow plows in the winter.”
+Even if we put it down on older roads, it’ll get scraped up with the snow plows in the winter.” n